kaotown/kaotown/README.md

 </br> duplicates are allowed but not recommended (. ❛ ᴗ ❛.) last upd: sep 5th 2026
 </br> ![](https://files.catbox.moe/138sbg.png)
 </br> ![](https://komarev.com/ghpvc/?username=kaotown&color=000000&style=flat-square&label=(^o^))
+</br> <sub> problematic pieces of media include the following: hazbin & helluva, dandy's world, pressure, and hoyoverse</a>
-</br> <sub> all for fun! also, approved messages means yours has been added and your kaomoji may be edited slightly because it messes with gh formatting, so sorry</a>
+</br> <sub> all for fun! your kaomoji may be edited slightly because it messes with gh formatting, so sorry</a>

 </br>[Blame-John](https://github.com/Blame-John) is brighteyes' biggest fan! ฅ₍^•⩊ •マⳊ
 </br>